 Which of these have the highest significance for our corporate success?

-In the course of digital transformation, digital indicators should also be derived from the goals and integrated into the existing target and incentive systems.
+In the course of Digital Fitness, digital indicators should also be derived from the goals and integrated into the existing target and incentive systems.
 When the KPIs are tailored to the business model, opportunities and risks can be identified at a glance and undesirable developments can be corrected quickly.